-The LME/MCO will fund (through funding by DMH/DD/SAS) 4 FTE's to serve as: liaisons for DSS and Juvenile Justice involved (2 FTEs); a family navigator (1 FTE); a LME/MCO Project Manager (0.5 FTE) and a LME/MCO Data Manager (0.5 FTE).
+The LME/MCO will fund (through funding by DMH/DD/SAS) 4 FTEs to serve as: liaisons for DSS and Juvenile Justice Involved youth (2 FTEs); a Family Navigator (1 FTE); a LME/MCO Project Manager (0.5 FTE) and a LME/MCO Data Manager (0.5 FTE).
 The expectation is that the LME/MCO DSS/Juvenile Justice Liaisons and Family Navigator will be embedded at DSS and Juvenile Justice.

-In the first tier, The LME/MCO DSS/Juvenile Justice Liaisons will ensure youth are: 1) referred to a provider who can complete a clinical assessment or a trauma-informed clinical assessment, and 2)

-connected with a provider who will address the needs identified in the assessment 2) and to coordinate the tracking of above actions/information with the data manager for the tracking spreadsheet.
+In the first tier, the LME/MCO DSS/Juvenile Justice Liaisons will ensure youth are: 1) referred to a provider who can complete a clinical assessment or a trauma-informed clinical assessment, and 2) connected with a provider who will address the needs identified in the assessment 2) and to coordinate the tracking of above actions/information with the data manager for the tracking spreadsheet.
 Additionally, Family Navigator support should be family driven and the Family Navigator, DSS and Juvenile Justice will develop protocols to support family driven access.
 The LME/MCO DSS/Juvenile Justice Liaisons are typically only involved to connect the young person with appropriate assessment and behavioral health services but can re-engage any time there are concerns the youth is not getting needed behavioral health services.
 The LME/MCO DSS/Juvenile Justice Liaisons will work with the Family Navigator who supports engaging families in the service system.
 Family Navigators typically stay involved with families for up to sixty days to ensure families are connected to services.

-In the second tier, youth involved with juvenile justice or in the custody of social services who meet the entrance requirements are also eligible for Targeted Case Management through EPSDT (Early and Periodic Screening, Diagnostic, and Treatment).
-The targeted case manager will have access to the supports of the LME/MCO DSS/JJ Liaisons and Family Navigator.
-DMH/DD/SAS will provide funding for the first three months of salary for the targeted case manager embedded at provider.
+In the second tier, youth involved with juvenile justice or social services who meet the entrance requirements are also eligible for Targeted Case Management through EPSDT funding.
+The agency provider will have access to the support of the LME/MCO DSS/JJ Liaisons and Family Navigator.
 In this tier the applicant can also outline other strategies to address the case management/care coordination of youth involved with child welfare and juvenile court who have moderate needs.

-The third tier is focused on the primary target of this pilot which is youth involved with juvenile justice or in the custody of social services who are 1) entering residential, 2) within 60 days exiting residential or release from a Youth Development Center and 3) youth at risk of entering residential placement and who also have significant functional impairment.
-Youth in the third tier will be offered High-Fidelity wraparound which combines service planning across multiple agencies with family and youth support.
-High-Fidelity Wraparound (HFW) is an evidence-based practice driven by the National Wraparound Initiative (NWI).
+The third tier is focused on the primary target of this pilot which is youth involved with juvenile justice or social services who are 1) entering residential placement, 2) exiting residential placement or release from a Youth Development Center within 60 days and 3) youth at risk of entering residential placement and who also have significant functional impairment.
+Youth in the third tier will be offered HFW which combines service planning across multiple agencies with family and youth support.
+HFW is an evidence-based practice driven by the National Wraparound Initiative (NWI).
 This structured, team-based process uses a nationally recognized model to partner with families using their vision, strengths, and priorities to develop a family-driven planning process that promotes self-advocacy and independence.
 HFW assures family voice and decision-making drives an integrated, holistic planning process that focuses on helping families achieve their unique, individualized vision and gain the skills and confidence to identify, plan for, and sustain action steps for meeting their future needs.
-HFW Teams serve youth 6 through 21 years with serious emotional disturbances (SED).
+HFW Teams serve youth six (6) through 21 years with serious emotional disturbances (SED).